Kubernetes Audit Logs in Parseable through Vector

 kubectl get pods -n parseable

-Now, our application is ready and exposed on app-port-31000.To access it, please click on the Lab URLs section on the top right of this page.
+Now, our application is ready and exposed on your browser to http://localhost:8000 and see the Parseable login page.
 You can use admin as a username and password to log in.

 We'll now use Vector logging agent, which will configure Kubernetes audit logs as its data source, and sink it to the Parseable server.
 Please refer to our hands-on lab to understand how Vector works.